Roof Types

 ❖ Further reading

-This first section of this article is inspired and aided by "Traditional Buildings of Britain" by R.W.
+The traditional roof forms section is inspired and aided by "Traditional Buildings of Britain" by R.W.
 RunskillWikipedia: Gridshell